caojiguo/nS-PFTS/README.md

 Codes and data for real data applications are in the folder named "real data".

-The CO_NOX file contains the data of CO and NOX  named hkair.csv and the codes.
+The "CO_NOX" folder contains the data of CO and NOX named hkair.csv and the codes.

-The global temperature file contains the data of global temperature  named global1850.csv and the codes.
+The "global temperature" folder contains the data of global temperature named global1850.csv and the codes.

-The sunspot file contains the data of sunspot  named sunspots.csv and the codes.
+The "sunspot" folder contains the data of sunspot named sunspots.csv and the codes.

-hkco_s.R: real data of CO
+hkco_s.R: codes for analyzing real data of CO hknox_s.R: codes for analyzing real data of NOX

-hknox_s.R: real data of NOX
+globaltem.R: codes for analyzing real data of global temperature

-globaltem.R: real data of global temperature
+sunspots.R: codes for analyzing real data of sunspots numbers

-sunspots.R: real data of sunspots numbers
+Two common Functions used in all three applications:

-Two common Functions:
+my.bibasis1.R: calculate the estimators and residual sum of squares

-my.bibasis1.R: calculate the estimators and residual sum of squares gcvbic.R: find optimal number of knots
+gcvbic.R: find optimal number of knots